 - Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
 Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act

 Not applicable.

 11. Exhibits

-- 1. Notice of Proposed Rule Change for publication in the Federal Register. - 5.
+- 1. Notice of Proposed Rule Change for publication in the Federal Register. - 4.
+Amended rule text indicating additions to or deletions from the immediately preceding filing. - 5.
 Text of the proposed rule change.